Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Geometric Phases in the Presence of Electromagnetic and Gravitational Fields

 where $B^g_\mu$ is the gravitational covariant 4-vector potential (gravitational coupling with the spinor), given by

 where $e^\lambda_c$-s and $\Gamma^\lambda_{\gamma\mu}$ are various components of vierbeins and Christoffel connection with Greek and Latin indices respectively indicating curved and local flat coordinates, $\epsilon^{abcd}$ is the 4-dimensional Levi-Civita symbol and $\gamma^5=\gamma_5=i\gamma^0\gamma^1\gamma^2\gamma^3$ as usual.
-Here we do not repeat the calculation to obtain the reduced form of the Dirac equation given by Eq. (\ref{dirg}), which is available in the existing literature, see, e.g., \cite{bmmpla,ujjal,schw} for details.
-The form of Eq. (\ref{dirg}) is easy to understand in a local inertial coordinate, where the Dirac $\gamma-$matrices and their relations are straight forward.
-However, it is not difficult to explore Dirac equation in general curvilinear coordinates (see, e.g., \cite{obukhov}).
-Nevertheless, in our first exploration of geometric phase of spinors and neutrinos in gravitational background, for the convenience of developing the idea, we stick to the local inertial coordinate.
+Here we do not repeat the calculation to obtain the reduced form of the Dirac equation given by Equation~(\ref{dirg}), which is available in the existing literature, see, e.g.,~\cite{bmmpla,ujjal,schw} for details.
+The form of Equation~(\ref{dirg}) is easy to understand in local inertial coordinates, where the Dirac $\gamma-$matrices and their relations are straight forward.
+However, it is not difficult to explore Dirac equation in general curvilinear coordinates (see, e.g.,~\cite{obukhov}).
+Nevertheless, in~our first exploration of the geometric phase of spinors and neutrinos in gravitational background, for~the convenience of developing the idea, we stick to the local inertial coordinates.
 This helps to compare results easily with geometric/Berry phase arising in the presence of magnetic field without losing any important physics.
-In future, we will report geometric/Berry phase in gravitational field in global coordinates.
-Considering the problem in local coordinates, in brief, while expanding various terms of the Dirac Lagrangian (and equation) in curved spacetime, one obtains a hermitian-like and an another anti-hermitian-like parts, apart from the part already there in Minkowski spacetime.
-Hence, considering total Lagrangian consisting that of particle and anti-particle (and corresponding equation), the anti-hermitian part drops out and one obtains Eq. (\ref{dirg}) given above (see \cite{schw} for details).
-It can also be seen as the choice of an appropriate basis system \cite{parker09}, particularly clearer when we explore it in global noninertial coordinates.
-Nevertheless, the appearance of anti-hermitian-like part (which need not always be anti-hermitian, depending on the underlying spacetime) is independent of the hermitian-like term \cite{bm02} that alone could lead to the axial-vector term given by Eq. (\ref{dirg}), which is the basic building block of the following discussion.
-Hence, for simplicity, here we do not consider the apparent anti-hermitian term.
+In~the future, we will report geometric/Berry phase in gravitational field in global coordinates.
+Considering the problem in local coordinates, in~brief, while~expanding various terms of the Dirac Lagrangian (and equation) in curved spacetime, one~obtains a Hermitian-like and anti-Hermitian-like parts, apart from the part already there in Minkowski spacetime.
+Hence, considering total Lagrangian consisting of that of particle and anti-particle (and~corresponding equation), the anti-Hermitian part drops out and one obtains Equation~(\ref{dirg}) given above (see~\cite{schw} for details).
+It can also be seen as the choice of an appropriate basis system~\cite{parker09}, particularly clearer when we explore it in global non-inertial coordinates.
+Nevertheless, the~appearance of the anti-Hermitian-like part (which~need not always be anti-Hermitian, depending on the underlying spacetime) is independent of the Hermitian-like term~\cite{bm02} that alone could lead to the axial-vector term given by Equation~(\ref{dirg}), which is the basic building block of the following discussion.
+Hence,~for~simplicity, here we do not consider the apparent anti-Hermitian~term.